Digital-History-Bonn/Chronicling-Germany-Code/README.md

-# Chronicling-Germany-Code: A Historic Newspaper Dataset
+# Chronicling-Germany: A Historic Newspaper Dataset

 Our layout recognition model is divided into three subtasks:
 1. Layout segmentation